Home Houseplants Syngonium Red Spot Tricolor

 Propagation

 To propagate this Syngonium, take cuttings and root them in either soil or water.
 When rooting in water, submerge the cutting’s node and change the water once a week.
-Once your roots form in the water, you can transfer it to a planter with a well-draining soil mixture.
+Once your roots form in the water, you can transfer them to a planter with a well-draining soil mixture.

 Diseases & Pests